BruceEckel/SummerTechForum-hugo/content/conference-theme/index.md

 - What book helped you grow?
 - What is a Code Review?
 - What makes a good interview question?
-- What Makes for Satisfying Soft.
+- What makes for Satisfying Soft.
 Eng.
 Career Growth?
 - Where are your commits deployed?
 - Women's Experiences in Tech
 - Working Remote

-There were also a number of afternoon workshops.
+You can also create morning workshops.